Contact Us for a Free Consultation (213) 542-0979

 • false accusation.

-The next step will be putting together a game plan that makes sense for you, your situation and getting your story out there – obviously, the positive parts of your story that a lot of times the authorities don't have when they sit down to charge these cases.
+The next step will be putting together a game plan that makes sense for you and your situation and getting your story out there – obviously, the positive parts of your story that the authorities often don't have when they sit down to charge these cases.

 So, pick up the phone.
 Ask for a meeting with Ronald Hedding.
-I've been doing this a long time with a lot of success.
-I know what it takes to put the game plan together to get you the best possible result.
+I've been doing this for a long time with great success.
+I know what it takes to assemble the game plan to get you the best possible result.

 Also See: